-If you decide to withdraw from the University after registering for classes, you must immediately file a withdrawal form, with the proper signatures, at the appropriate registrar's office.
+If you decide to withdraw from the University after registering for classes, you must file a withdrawal form, with the proper signatures, at the appropriate registrar's office.
 If you do not notify the registrar of your intent to withdraw, your enrollment and charges will remain on your record.
-Ceasing to attend classes is not an official means of withdrawing from the University.

 Tuition deposits are not refundable under any circumstances.
-However, tuition (less the deposit) and refundable fees may be refunded if you officially withdraw from Northwestern during a given term.
-A term is inclusive of the official first day of the term through the official last day of the term.
+However, depending on the date of your official withdrawal from Northwestern during a given term, tuition (less the deposit) and refundable fees may be refunded.